ciromattia/kcc/README.md

 use the "Sync fork" button on your fork on GitHub in your branch to avoid weird looking merges in pull requests.

+When making changes, be aware of how your change might affect file splitting/chunking or chapter alignment.

 ### Windows install from source

 One time setup and running for the first time: